startergo/qemu-virgl-3dfx/wrappers/README.md

 **Wine Support**

 Since kjliew did not provide source code for Wine binaries that work in QEMU-3dfx.
-You may donate to him for the Binaries or seek alternatives.
+You may donate to him for the Binaries or seek alternatives. (his binaries are better than mine anyway)

 1. Compiling WineD3D Libraries.
 I've tried that and it does not work, especially later versions of wine. ([kjliew to me](https://www.youtube.com/watch?v=FGtzsy8Uptw))
 2. Install Wine9x.
 May work and or not work, Not tested by me.